

 The RTP is provided to the University to support the general living costs of HDR students through an annual stipend.
 The stipend is called an Australian Government Research Training Program Scholarship (AGRTPS).

-The Australian Government RTP Scholarships are awarded on the basis of academic merit and research potential to enable suitably qualified applicants to undertake study towards a higher degree by research (Masters degrees by research or Doctoral degrees by research).
+The Australian Government RTP Scholarships are awarded on the basis of academic merit and research potential to enable suitably qualified applicants to undertake study towards a HDR (Masters degrees by research or Doctoral degrees by research).

 2.2 Periods of support